 - Change the 'Get IP Address' setting to 'Auto', and click 'Submit'.
 You will see a message on your screen confirming your changes, and the printer will reboot.

 Reset your computer's IP address back to its original settings.
 To do this, follow step 2 again, but use the original settings you noted down.
 This will enable your computer to connect to the your network again.

 Plug your printer back into the modem/router instead of into your computer.

 To confirm you have set up the printer correctly, you can complete this test.

-1. Make sure your printer is turned on.
+1. Make sure your printer is turned off.

-2. Hold down the push button for 3 seconds (the same one you used to reset the default settings).
+2. Hold down the push button for 7 seconds and simultaneously switch the printer back on (the same one you used to reset the default settings).
 Your printer will print out the current network settings.